 Another way to add a vertical line to text is to use the Tab feature, but instead of inserting a tab, you will add a ‘bar’ or vertical line.
 Bar tabs are the lesser known Tab formatting option which separate tabbed items with a visible bar like this:

-Whilst the shape tool can be used to add a line in any location and of any length, a bar tab can only be applied to whole paragraphs.
+The shape tool can be used to add a line in any location and of any length, a bar tab can only be applied to whole paragraphs.

 Make the ruler is visible at the top of your document, to help you find the correct position for the bar tab.
 If you cannot see the ruler, go to View | Show, and tick the Ruler box.